bertbesser/dvc-deps-management/blog-article.md

 ```

 ## Using a DVC project as a dependency
-We discuss how to access an artifact of a DVC project.
+We discuss how to access data from a DVC project.
-To be more precise, we want to access an _output_ of the DVC project's pipeline.
-An output is some (possibly binary) file created by the pipeline defined in the project.
+To be more precise, we want to access some (possibly binary) file processed and/or created by the pipeline defined in the project.
-To be precise, an output file is created by some stage of the pipeline, e.g. the training stage creates a trained model as output.
+E.g., we want to access some "source" data like a set of training images, or the model created by the training stage.
-Recall that the pipeline and its output files are versioned.
+Recall that the pipeline and all data is versioned.
-Consequently, any version of any output file can be accessed.
+Consequently, any version of any data can be accessed.

-We present two ways to access an output, namely `dvc get` and `dvc import`.
+We present two ways to access data, namely `dvc get` and `dvc import`.
-Intuitively, `dvc get` simply downloads an output file.
+Intuitively, `dvc get` simply downloads data.
-`dvc import` downloads an output file and additionally considers what version was fetched.
+`dvc import` downloads data and additionally considers what version was fetched.

 ### Setup
 The working environment given in section [Creating the playground](#createplayground) should also be used to follow along interactively with the commands presented in this section.